 By now, marketers across the globe have heard the spiel about zero-party data and how important it is.
 Yet, the why remains elusive.
 How to collect and leverage that zero-party data properly to create personalized experiences at every touchpoint for consumers.

-Let’s dive into exactly what zero-party data is, how to collect & use it across marketing channels, plus some real-life examples of it in action.
+Now, let’s dive into the detailed explanation of exactly what zero-party data is, how to collect & use it across marketing channels, plus some real-life examples of it in action.

 What is Zero-Party Data?